Take a look back at the 2016-17 Gopher women's hockey season by the numbers

 Following a 6-1 win on Saturday, the Gopher women's hockey team fell to North Dakota, 3-2.

-2016-17 • Senior Season: Scored two goals in series sweep against Lindenwood, including the game-winning goal on the power play, in the 6-2 win (Sept.
+2016-17 • Senior Season: Named All-WCHA Third Team, WCHA All-Academic, and Academic All-Big Ten honoree • tied for fourth on the team with 17 assists • tied for second on the team with four power-play goals • scored two goals in series sweep against Lindenwood, including the game-winning goal on the power play, in the 6-2 win (Sept.
 30-Oct.
 1) • tallied two assists in series sweep against UMD (Oct.
-14-15) • had an assist in 5-0 win against Minnesota State (Nov.
-4) • scored a power-play game-tying goal in the 2-2 overtime tie at North Dakota (Nov.
-19) • had an assist in the 4-1 win against Bemidji State (Nov.
-27) • scored a power-play goal in series split at Wisconsin (Dec.
+14-15) • scored a power-play game-tying goal in the 2-2 overtime tie at North Dakota (Nov.
+19) • scored a power-play goal in series split at Wisconsin (Dec.
 3-4) • had five points (1g-4a) in the series split at Boston University (Dec.
-9-10).
+9-10) • posted two points (1g-1a) in the 5-3 win against Minnesota State during the U.S. Hockey Hall of Fame Museum game (Jan.
+8) • assisted both goals in a 2-1 win at St. Cloud State (Jan.
+27) • tallied two assists in the series sweep against North Dakota (Feb.
+10-11) • posted two assists in the WCHA First Round against Bemidji State (Feb.
+24-26).